aiczk/LinqPatcher/ReadMe.md

   - Simply attach the *[Optimize]* attribute to the target method.
   - It can be used simply by attaching attributes.
-  - Currently only arrays are supported.
+  - Currently arrays and arguments are supported.

 ## Intoroduction